 Ministerial Education Funds available to seminary students who are certified candidates in the Baltimore-Washington Conference:

 The Baltimore-Washington Conference Board of Ordained Ministry provides grants and loans/scholarships for seminary students related to the Baltimore-Washington Conference and for clergy persons needing financial assistance to complete their education.
-Persons needing such assistance should contact the administrative assistant for the Board of Ordained Ministry.
+Persons needing such assistance should contact the Ministerial Services Coordinator.

 DO NOT APPLY to the Joint Scholarship Task Force for this assistance.